 I love pickles, and I really love refrigerator pickles, because I don’t have any desire to can things.
 Maybe some day I will want to can vegetables and fruits, but I have enough going on these days.
-So refrigerator pickles are where it’s at for us right now!
+So refrigerator sweet pickles are where it’s at for us right now!

-- 3 quarts thinly sliced cucumbers
+- 3 quarts cucumbers sliced thin

-- 1 large onion, sliced thin
+- 1 large onion sliced thin

-- 3 c. sugar
+- 3 cups sugar

-- ⅓ c. coarse salt
+- 1/3 cup coarse salt

-- 2 c. white vinegar
+- 2 cups white vinegar

-- 1 tsp. each celery seed, mustard seed and turmeric
+- 1 teaspoon celery seed

-- Put sugar, salt, vinegar and spices in a gallon jar.
+Put sugar, salt, vinegar and spices in a gallon jar.

-- Shake well.
+Shake well.
 Add sliced cucumbers and onion.
 Stir well.

-- Keep refrigerated and shake or stir well every day for four days.
+Keep refrigerated and shake or stir well every day for four days.
 On the fifth day they are ready to eat.